liquidcowgithub/web-ui-dojo/Part 1 - Theory/3.Simplicity/Forms Placeholders/concept.md

 # Forms - Analysis

 * CSS / design frame works all look different, and do things differently.
-    * Go look at how your chosen CCS framework does it's forms.
+    * Go look at how your chosen CSS framework does it's forms.
 Maybe you've been doing it wrong all this time?
 * Think about how a Material Design form looks and behaves vs a Bootstrap form.

 # Forms - Analysis